 Nick Hesterberg, Executive Director

 Nick Hesterberg served as a Colombia-based staff attorney for EDLC in 2009.
 Nick returned to EDLC in January 2020 after spending nine years litigating complex civil cases at the international law firm Perkins Coie LLP, where he focused on challenging illegal price fixing conspiracies and monopolization schemes.
-At Perkins Coie, Nick excelled in all aspects of the litigation process, including initial case assessment, development and execution of case strategy, and management of teams of attorneys, experts, and support staff.
-Among his other victories, Nick was a core member of the trial team that secured a judgment of over $100 million in a case involving a conspiracy to fix the prices of consumer products.
+Among other victories, Nick was a core member of the trial team that secured a judgment of over $100 million in a case involving a conspiracy to fix the prices of consumer products.
 He also maintained an active pro bono practice focused on immigrant rights issues.
-Nick is a graduate of the University of Washington School of Law, and currently resides in Seattle.
+Nick has significant experience in all aspects of the litigation process, including initial case assessment, development and execution of case strategy, and management of teams of attorneys, experts, and support staff.
+Nick is a graduate of the University of Washington School of Law and currently resides in Seattle.

 Lewis Gordon, Senior Counsel

 Lewis Gordon is a Harvard graduate with nearly forty years of experience as a lawyer.
 Following a federal court clerkship, Lewis entered private practice in Alaska in 1982.
 He successfully defended environmentalists and environmental organizations from intimidation lawsuits, and represented them in environmental litigation as well.
 From 1989-94, while the managing partner of the Anchorage firm of Ashburn & Mason, Lewis served on the nine member plaintiffs’ steering committee that managed the massive litigation arising from the grounding of the Exxon Valdez.
 In 2003, Lewis was invited to be a Wallace Stegner Center Fellow for a year at the law school of the University of Utah, as well as an adjunct professor of law (Environment and Human Rights).
-He founded EDLC that same year.
+He founded EDLC that same year, serving as EDLC’s Executive Director until January 2020.
 He has been invited to every continent to speak on human rights and corporate accountability issues before legal groups, NGOs, and foundations.

 Fernanda Venzon, Staff Attorney